How to Take Control of Your Finances in 30 Days

 Real-world consequences are severe.
 Lack of a 30-day plan leads to "Decision Fatigue."
 Every time you look at a menu or a store shelf, you are forced to make a moral choice about money.
 A robust system removes the choice entirely, automating the "right" decision before you even wake up in the morning.

-Strategic Recommendations for a 30-Day Transformation
+30-Day Transformation

 Auditing the Digital Leakage